 A Donation Option With Double the Tax Benefits

-Despite any market uncertainty of late, many of your investments are likely still worth more today than what you originally paid for them.
+Many of your investments are likely still worth more today than what you originally paid for them.
 And if you sell, you would pay capital gains taxes at a maximum rate of 20 percent.
 But by using appreciated securities you've owned for more than one year as a charitable gift, you will receive two tax benefits:

 - You are entitled to a federal income tax deduction based on the current fair market value of the securities, regardless of their lower original cost.